mchalupa/dg/doc/llvm-slicer.md

 ### Using the llvm-slicer

 The compiled `llvm-slicer` can be found in the `tools/` subdirectory.
-First, you need to compile your program into LLVM IR (make sure you are using the correct version of LLVM binaries if you have more of them):
+First, you need to compile your program into LLVM IR (make sure you are using the correct version of LLVM binaries if you have more than one):

 ```
 clang -c -emit-llvm source.c -o bitecode.bc
 ```

-If the program is split into more source files (exactly one of them must contain main), you must compile all of them separately (as above) and then link the bitcodes together using `llvm-link`:
+If the program is split into more source files (exactly one of them must contain main), you must compile each of them separately (as above) and then link the bitcodes together using `llvm-link`:

 ```
 llvm-link bitecode1.bc bitecode2.bc ... -o bitecode.bc
 ```

-Now you're ready to slice the program:
+Now, you're ready to slice the program:

 ```
 ./llvm-slicer -c slicing_criterion bitecode.bc
 ```

-The `slicing_criterion` is a call-site of some function or `ret` to slice with respect to the return value of the main function.
-Alternatively, if the program was compiled with `-g` option, you can also use `line:variable` as slicing criterion.
-Slicer then will try finding a use of the variable on the provided line and marks this use as slicing criterion (if found).
+The `slicing_criterion` is either a call-site of a function or `ret` to slice with respect to the return value of the main function.
+Alternatively, if the program was compiled with the `-g` option, you can also use `line:variable` as slicing criterion.
+Slicer will then try to find a use of the variable on the provided line and mark this use, if found, as a slicing criterion.
 If no line is provided (e.g. `:x`), then the variable is considered to be global variable.
 You can provide a comma-separated list of slicing criterions, e.g.: `-c crit1,crit2,crit3`.
-More about specifying slicing criteria can be faound later in this document.
+More about specifying slicing criteria can be found [later](#slicing-criteria) in this document.

 You can view the dependence graph that was used to slice the bitcode by exporting it into .dot file.
-To achieve this, use `-dump-dg` switch with `llvm-slicer` or a stand-alone tool `llvm-dg-dump` (this one is deprecated, but should still work):
+To achieve this, use `-dump-dg` switch with `llvm-slicer` or a stand-alone tool like `llvm-dg-dump` (this one is deprecated, but should still work):

 ```
 ./llvm-dg-dump bitecode.bc > file.dot
 ```

-You can highligh nodes from the dependence graph that will be in the slice using `-mark` switch:
+You can highlight nodes from the dependence graph that will be in the slice using the `-mark` switch:

 ```
 ./llvm-dg-dump -mark slicing_criterion bitecode.bc > file.dot
 ```

 When using `-dump-dg` with `llvm-slicer`, the nodes should be already highlighted.
-Also a .dot file with the sliced dependence graph is generated (similar behviour can be achieved with `llvm-dg-dump` using the `-slice` switch).
+Also a .dot file with the sliced dependence graph is generated (similar behaviour can be achieved with `llvm-dg-dump` using the `-slice` switch).

-If the dependence graph is too big to be displayed using .dot files, you can debug/see the slice right from the LLVM.
-Just pass `-annotate` option to the `llvm-slicer` and it will store readable annotated LLVM in `file-debug.ll` (where `file.bc` is the name of file being sliced).
-There are more options (try `llvm-slicer -help` for all of them), but the most interesting is probably the `-annotate slice`:
+If the dependence graph is too big to be displayed using .dot files, you can debug/see the slice right from the LLVM language.
+Just pass `-annotate` option to the `llvm-slicer` and it will store readable annotated LLVM in `file-debug.ll`
+(where `file.bc` is the name of file being sliced).
+There are more options (try `llvm-slicer -help` for show all of them), but the most interesting is probably the `-annotate slice`:

 ```
 ./llvm-slicer -c crit -annotate slice code.bc
 ```

-The content of code-debug.ll will look like this:
+The content of `code-debug.ll` will look like this:

 ```LLVM
 ; <label>:25                                      ; preds = %20